The Baylor Scott & White Blood Center, located within

 Scott & White Blood Center donor for the Central Texas Hero Spotlight?
 Contact us at

 For the second straight year, the Baylor Scott & White Blood Center has held a nursing blood donation challenge to promote participation throughout the nursing department.
 This challenge is a fun and competitive way for fellow Baylor Scott & White Health employees to give back to the community while representing their specific teams.
-Shonna Bracco, VP of Patient Care Services, has been the team captain for “The Unicorns” for the last two years.
-The Unicorns were the winners of last year’s challenge, and are well on their way to repeat as 2x champions.
+Peggy Luna, VP of Patient Care Services, has been the team captain for “The A-Team” for the last 2 years.

 If you're interested in coordinating a blood drive, please